What Employees of Small Businesses Need to Know

 Premiums are changing

-Starting in 2014, health plan premiums will be based on your age.
+Starting in 2014, health plan premiums for Affordable Care Act Plans will be based on your age.
 Health plans for older employees may cost more than plans for younger employees.

 Also, the federal government will pay for health care reform with new fees and taxes for health insurers nationwide, including HMSA.
 This will increase health plan premiums.

 Starting in 2014, Affordable Care Act Plans will include:

 - Laboratory services

 - Mental health and substance use services

 - Rehabilitation and habilitative services

 - Services for preventive care, wellness, and chronic disease management

 I work part-time and don’t have employer coverage